-[Logo] HAWKINS CHEMICAL, INC. 3100 EAST HENNEPIN AVENUE, MINNEAPOLIS, MINNESOTA 55413 proxy
+[HAWKINS LOGO] HAWKINS CHEMICAL, INC. 3100 EAST HENNEPIN AVENUE, MINNEAPOLIS, MINNESOTA 55413 PROXY

-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE ANNUAL MEETING ON FEBRUARY 16, 2000.
+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE ANNUAL MEETING ON FEBRUARY 14, 2001.

-The shares of stock you hold in your account or in a dividend reinvestment account will be be voted as you specify on the reverse side.
+The shares of stock you hold in your account or in a dividend reinvestment account will be voted as you specify on the reverse side.

-IF NO CHOICE IS SPECIFIED, THE PROXY WILL BE VOTED "FOR" ITEM 1.
+IF NO CHOICE IS SPECIFIED, THE PROXY WILL BE VOTED "FOR" ALL NOMINEES IN ITEM 1 AND "FOR" ITEM 2.

-By signing the proxy, you revoke all prior proxies and appoint Dean L. Hahn, Donald L. Shipp and John R. Hawkins, and each of them, with full power of substitution, to vote your shares on the matters shown on the reverse side and any other matters that may come before the Annual Meeting and all adjournments.
+By signing the proxy, you revoke all prior proxies and appoint John R. Hawkins, Kurt R. Norman and Marvin E. Dee, and each of them, with full power of substitution, to vote your shares on the matters shown on the reverse side and any other matters that may come before the Annual Meeting and all adjournments.

-SEE REVERSE FOR VOTING INSTRUCTIONS
+SEE REVERSE FOR VOTING INSTRUCTIONS.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ITEM 1.

-1. Election of directors: 01 Dean L. Hahn 05 John R. Hawkins 02 Howard M. Hawkins 06 Duane M. Jergenson

-03 Donald L. Shipp 07 G. Robert Gey 04 John S. McKeon 08 Kurt R. Norman

-/ / Vote FOR / / Vote WITHHELD all Nominees for ALL nominees

-(except as marked)

-(INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDICATED NOMINEE, WRITE THE NUMBER(S) OF THE NOMINEE(S) IN THE BOX PROVIDED TO THE RIGHT.)

-2. In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the meeting.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ALL NOMINEES IN ITEM 1.
+1. Election of directors: 01 John R. Hawkins 06 John S. McKeon / / Vote FOR / / Vote WITHHELD 02 Kurt R. Norman 07 Duane M. Jergenson all Nominees for ALL nominees 08 G. Robert Gey (except as marked) 03 Dean L. Hahn 04 Donald L. Shipp 09 Daryl I. Skaar 05 Howard M. Hawkins (INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDICATED NOMINEE, WRITE THE NUMBER(S) OF THE NOMINEE(S) IN THE BOX PROVIDED TO THE RIGHT.)
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ITEM 2.
+2. Amendment of Articles of Incorporation to change corporate name to "Hawkins, Inc." / / FOR / / AGAINST / / ABSTAIN 3.
+In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the meeting.
 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR EACH PROPOSAL.

+V PLEASE DETACH HERE V

 Address Change?
-Mark Box // Indicate changes below:
+Mark Box / / Indicate changes below: